dmuiruri/inference/README.md

 Results from these tools help to  establish the reliability of our own implementation.
 * Test the feasibility of using [wireshark](https://www.wireshark.org/) to see low level traffic
 * Testing the effect of power using the [PowerAPI](http://powerapi.org/)
+* Performance testing can be performed using [locust](https://docs.locust.io/en/stable/index.html)

 Open Questions
 * How much of that time is spent by the model inference itself not transport layer handshakes